MidnightSunNeverSets/stock-market-simular/README.md

 - As a user, I want to be able to see the catalogue of stocks to purchase from
 - As a user, I want to be able to purchase shares of a company
 - As a user, I want to be able to check the current stock value
-- As a user, I want to be able to check the current sell price of the stock
+- As a user, I want to be able to check the current ask price of the stock
 - As a user, I want to be able to check the current bid price of the stock
 - As a user, I want to be able to check the daily percentage change of the stock